spirilis/msp1202/README.md

 - The ``spi_transfer16()`` function is not utilized by *ste2007.c*
 - The default ``font_5x7.h`` is used by the higher-level driver functions in ``terminal`` and ``terminal_lite``
+- Easter Egg!
+The ``font_5x7.h`` font set includes 2 characters - 0x81 and 0x82 - when printed
+  side-by-side on the LCD, it will display the [Texas Instruments](https://ti.com) logo ;-)

 ### terminal implementation